 He currently lives in London with his wife and family.
 To relax, Ian enjoys playing football, eating out, and going for walks in the English countryside.

-Suffolk-born Ian has travelled all around the globe presenting Globe Trekker.
+Suffolk-born Ian has travelled all around the globe presenting with Pilot.
 “Comforts don’t interest me,” he says.
 “The sort of trips I go on are all about living cheap and getting dirty which is how I like it.”

 On three occasions, Ian has won the prestigious U.S. Cable Ace Awards for Best Magazine Host for his Morocco, Central Asia, and Ethiopia shows.